MuhsinunC/docuparse/README.md

 This project will be structured as a multi-container application orchestrated using Docker Compose.

 1.  **Backend API Service (Python/FastAPI):**
-    *   Exposes endpoints for uploading documents and retrieving parsed results.
-    *   Contains the core parsing logic (`parser.py`) and structuring logic (`structurer.py`).
+    *   Exposes endpoints mirroring the desired parsing/extraction functionality (e.g., Upload, Parse, Extract).
+    *   API routes are centrally defined in `app/api/v1/routes.py`.
+    *   Logic for each endpoint (e.g., handling uploads, calling parsing functions) is implemented in separate files within `app/api/v1/endpoints/`.
+    *   May contain core parsing/structuring logic in `app/core/` or integrate calls to external services.
-    *   Handles file storage and processing asynchronously if needed (for larger files).
+    *   Handles file storage (temporarily or persistently) and potentially asynchronous processing.
-    *   Communicates internally (e.g., potentially with worker processes for heavy tasks).
 2.  **Frontend Service (Streamlit):**
     *   Provides the user interface (`app.py`).
     *   Handles file uploads from the user.
     *   Makes HTTP requests to the Backend API Service to initiate parsing and fetch results.
     *   Displays processing status and the final structured data received from the API.
-3.  **Docker Compose:** Defines and manages the multi-container setup (backend, frontend).
+3.  **Docker Compose:** Defines and manages the multi-container setup (backend, frontend), loading environment variables from service-specific `.env` files.

 ## 6. UI/UX Description